 • Natural Stone Tiles (including marble, granite, slate, limestone, travertine, and sandstone)

-• Metal Tiles (including stainless steel, copper, and aluminum)
+• Metal Tiles (including stainless steel, copper, and aluminium)

 How Many Different Types of Tiles for Flooring and Walls:

 So, which of the ones are strong?
-What you should go for office space and home?
-Here are our 8 different types of tiles that you may want to know about so that you could make an informed choice the next time you step out to make a purchase.
+What you should do for office space and home?
+Here are our 8 different types of tiles that you may want to know about so that you can make an informed choice the next time you step out to make a purchase.

 1. Ceramic Tiles:

-Pros: Ceramic tiles are less expensive and less dense and thus cutting them is easy.
-Glazed ceramic tiles is a popular choice for home indoors and flooring options.
+• Pros: Ceramic tiles are less expensive and less dense and thus cutting them is easy.
+Glazed ceramic tiles are a popular choice for home indoors and flooring options.

-Cons: The many sizes and colour variation among ceramic tiles can make it difficult to use.
-They are tough and difficult to crack or break.
+• Cons: The many sizes and colour variations among ceramic tiles can make them difficult to use.
+They are tough to crack or break.

 1. Glazed Ceramic Tiles